Student Employment

 How to apply for ssr

-To apply use the E-Form in iStart to submit applications for the necessary I-20 to either gain permission to reduce your course load (6 hours for undergraduates and 3 hours for graduates) for the coming academic year and work over 20 hours in an on-campus job OR to reduce your course load and apply for special off-campus work permission with USCIS.
+To apply please speak to an advisor at OIS.
+The application is necessary to receive the I-20 to either gain permission to reduce your course load (6 hours for undergraduates and 3 hours for graduates) for the coming academic year and work over 20 hours in an on-campus job OR to reduce your course load and apply for special off-campus work permission with USCIS.
 The process is outlined in the E-Form.
 You do not need a job to apply.

 Frequently Asked Question's for SSR & TPS